-Take a look at the CJOH-TV Photo Album
+Take a look at the CJOH-DT Photo Album

 Bushnell Broadcasting Associates Ltd., headed by Ernest L. Bushnell, who left the CBC as a vice president on December 31, 1959, opened offices at 130 Slater Street in Ottawa.
 The new company would provide consulting services for the radio and television industries.

 Ernest L. Bushnell, OBCI, received Board of Broadcast Governors approval to operate Ottawa's second English-language television station.
 Competing applications by M. Grattan O'Leary (Rideau Television Association - O'Leary was president of the Ottawa Journal, owned by Victor Sifton), Roger N. Seguin (Inter-City Broadcasting Corp.
 Ltd.), CFRA-TV Ltd. (controlled by Frank Ryan with other shareholders, including Ottawa businessmen and CFRA Radio staff members.
 Ryan owned a 150 acre farm and told the BBG that the station would be unique in that it would have the whole farm for use in outdoor agricultural telecasting.), and Ottawa Telecasters (held largely by Lawrence Freiman, Ottawa department store head; Ken Soble of CHCH-TV Hamilton; Arthur Crawley of Crawley Films Ltd. and the Southam Co.
 Ltd.)